 A lot of oil rigs accidents might be avoided with the proper care and attention from manufacturers and maritime employers.

-Let’s examine some of the most prevalent injuries, such as,
+Let’s examine some of the common oil rig injuries, such as,

 - Fractured bones